-Stocks look to continue rally on trade optimism
+Stocks look to continue rally on trade war thaw

 |+1.06%

-In Asia on Thursday, Japan's Nikkei gained 1.1 percent, Hong Kong's Hang Seng index slipped 0.2 percent and China's Shanghai Composite picked up 0.2 percent.
+In Asia on Thursday, Japan's Nikkei ended the day up 0.75 percent.
+Hong Kong's Hang Seng index slipped 0.3 percent and China's Shanghai Composite finished the day higher by 0.9 percent and up 1.1 percent for the week.
+Hong Kong and Chinese markets will be closed on Friday for a holiday.

 Expectations are that the European Central Bank will kick off another wave of monetary easing by global central banks on Thursday morning.